teamup-org/cleo-asp-501/README.md

 # README

 ## Introduction to our Project
+#CLEO - Smart Course Scheduler

 Our team is creating a degree planner application for Texas A&M University students called Cleo.
 Students can create a user profile based on their interests and will be recommended courses to take in their upcoming semesters.
+The TAMU anex grade distributions and academic progress trackers are also integrated in this application.

+###Table of Contents
+ - Requirements
+ - (External) Dependencies
+ - Environmental Variables/Files
+ - Installation and Setup
+ - Usage/Features/Testing
+ - Documentation
+ - Licence
+ - Credits/Acknoledgements/Contact Information

 ## Requirements